-Students enrolled in on-campus programs (non MAT) may register on-line via WebAdvisor.
-Students with a zero balance owed in the Business Office may register for classes during regular registration.
-Students with a balance outstanding will not be allowed to register for subsequent semesters until the balance is paid in full.
+Students enrolled in a program may register online via WebAdvisor.
+Students may also complete the registration process on campus through the Registrar's Office.
+Students who have a zero balance in the Business Office may register for classes during regular registration.
+Students with an unpaid balance will not be allowed to register for subsequent semesters until the balance is paid in full or the student signs up for a payment plan through the Business Office.